colw/colwio/src/content/about.md

 title: "About"
 ---

 **My name is Col**.
-I am a full stack web developer, specialising in Javascript.
+I craft professional web interfaces using React.

-React, Angular, Node.js.
+I have a degree in Computer Science, and I specialise in Javascript.
+I regularly use technologies like Git, Docker and CircleCI to assist in my work.

-Available for freelance work - [contact me](mailto:col@colw.io).
+Please [contact me](mailto:col@colw.io) to talk about your project.